-Oil Flow Rate Settings by means of Siemens SQM40.. actuator
+Oil Flow Rate Settings

-- 1 Once the air and gas flow rates are adjusted, turn the burner off, switch it on again by turning the CM switch to the oil operation (OIL, on the burner control panel). - 2 with the electrical panel open, prime the oil pump acting directly on the related CP contactor (see next picture): check the pump motor rotation and keep pressing for some seconds until the oil circuit is charged;
+- 1 Once the air and gas flow rates are adjusted, turn the burner off, switch to the oil operation (OIL, on the burner control panel). - 2 with the electrical panel open, prime the oil pump acting directly on the related CP contactor (see next picture): check the pump motor rotation and keep pressing for some seconds until the oil circuit is charged;

-3 bleed the air from the M pressure gauge port (Fig. 11) by loosing the cap without removing it, then release the contactor.
+3 bleed the air from the M pressure gauge port by loosing the cap without removing it, then release the contactor.